 "But you're a Dunmer."

-"Three years away from Morrowind, and you're an outcast?"
+"Five years away from Morrowind and you're an outcast?"

-"Oh, well those were three critical years.
+"Oh, well those were five critical years.
 I mean, if you don't get potty trained in the traditional Dunmer way you'll just never fit in."

 "Just so long as you are potty trained."